IBM/tds/README.md

 In this case, TDS will start, load the weights into the TinyYoloV2/Lightnet model, classify that single image, and exit.
 Alternativelly, we can classify camera frames by indicating the RTSP URL of up to six IP cameras (using the fields `input_stream_*` in the JSON configuration file).

-The example above runs TDS as a single (monolitic) application; i.e. a single process running on a single computer.
-In some cases, we may want to separate the TDS _frontend_ (interface with the cameras) frpm the TDS _backend_ (object detection model).
+The example above runs TDS as a single (monolithic) application; i.e. a single process running on a single computer.
+In some cases, we may want to separate the TDS _frontend_ (interface with the cameras) from the TDS _backend_ (object detection model).
 This is particularly useful when the object detection model is offloaded to a separate unit (e.g. external FPGA accelerator) from the CPU where TDS is launched.
 To enable this mode, TDS has to be built using the `REMOTE_CLASSIFIER` preprocessor macro:

 ```
 make CFLAGS=-DREMOTE_CLASSIFIER